Stein Mart: Linens lag as home hums

 To build on the momentum in gifts and home décor, Stein Mart is concentrating on opening up both the range of price points and the selection in this division, “with renewed emphasis on gifts and sharper pricing on some home décor,” he said.

-Michael Fisher, president and ceo, described the first quarter as "a rollercoaster for us, confronting winter storms in February, enjoying a robust March with the best monthly comp performance in some time, and suffering through a very substantial comp decline in April," with additional severe cold weather.
+Michael Fisher, president and ceo, described the first quarter as “a rollercoaster for us, confronting winter storms in February, enjoying a robust March with the best monthly comp performance in some time, and suffering through a very substantial comp decline in April,” which experienced severe cold weather.

 He added that Stein Mart’s successes, “and there were several, were ultimately overshadowed by a significant shortfall in revenue and the resulting inability to leverage higher cost.”

 For the first quarter ended May 5, earnings rose 6.6% to $8.1 million, or 18 cents per share.
 Sales bumped up 3.1% to $376.8 million, while comps dropped 2.0%.

 Tour Transpac's Las Vegas Showroom